Air Conditioner Repair Checklist

 - Making your system wear out faster

-If you can’t recall when you last installed a new one, turn off your system fully and take out the filter.
+If you can’t recall when you last replaced your filter, turn off your system fully and take out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be located in an adjoining filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you see a lot of dust, you should buy a new filter.